justinwagoner3/mie-dev-challenge-JustinWagoner/readme.md

 How To Run
 =====

- * You can run using Docker by following the instructions root dir named `DockerInstructions.txt`
+ * You can run using Docker by following the instructions in root dir for file named `DockerInstructions.txt`
  * You can follow instructions at the bottom of this page, but will need to update config.js to have `host: 'localhost',` instead of `host: 'miedb',`